 The Balanced Scorecard is a management system that helps organizations improve their business performance.
 This approach is based on creating a set of internal metrics or Key Performance Indicators (KPIs) that helps an organization assess its performance in four focus areas.

 What are the 4 perspectives of a balanced scorecard?

 The balanced scorecard consists of four key perspectives: Financial, Customer, Internal business process, and Learning & Growing.

 In this perspective, financial performance measures indicate whether an organization's strategy and execution are improving its bottom line.
 Typical scorecard metrics might include cash flow, sales performance, operating income, or return on equity.

 This perspective should focus on measures that deliver value to the customer.
 These scorecard metrics can include % of sales from new products, on-time delivery, lead time, net promoter score or share of wallet.

-Internal Business Process
+Internal Business Process Perspective

-Learning and Growth
+Learning and Growth Perspective

 The 4 perspectives of the Balanced Scorecard serve a number of purposes.

-Firstly, they require organizations to 'balance' their activities between the main drivers of business success.
+- They require organizations to 'balance' their activities between the main drivers of business success.